|Theme:||Nothing can take us out of Jesus' hand. 4th Sunday of Easter, Yr. C|

 Father, we are thankful that Jesus holds us safely in the palm of his hand and that nothing can snatch us from his hand.
-In Jesus' name we pray, amen.
+In the name of Jesus we pray, amen.

 Note: Need some help learning these simple tricks?
-Check out "How Stuff Works"
+Click here for "How Stuff Works"

 Copyright © 2001-